 Email consultations are not available.

 In-person consultations must be paid for in advance and will be scheduled in the same manner as a telephone consultation.
 In-person consultations are 30 minutes.
 DO NOT BRING CHILDREN TO AN IN-PERSON CONSULTATION.
-If you unable to make arrangements for your children, please schedule a telephone consultation.
+If you are unable to make arrangements for your children, please schedule a telephone consultation.

 Who may attend Your Consultation?

 The foreign national must be present at the consultation, whether it is an in-person or a telephone consultation.
-If the foreign national is not in the United States, Your Consultation cannot take place in-person.
+If the foreign national is not in the United States, Your Consultation cannot take place in person.